The roadmap: more tools to solve more problems

 What will those products look like?

 We’ll soon be piloting products which dismantle the £5.6bn in unfair extra fees paid by front-line workers each year.
-They’ll span the product categories that most contribute to the problem – like insurance, utilities and affordable credit for essential services like housing.
+They’ll span the product categories that most contribute to the problem – like insurance, utilities and affordable credit - and we'll validate them by asking questions like:

 - Does this fit within our social charter, of improving financial wellbeing?